joseph/hubcap/README.md

     }

-Save this as `nodes.rb`.
+Save this as `hub/example.rb`.

-Something like this goes at the end of your Capfile:
+Run:

+    $ hubcap ALL servers:tree

+That's a lot of info.
+You can filter your server list to target specific groups of servers: `hubcap example.vagrant servers:tree` or `hubcap example.production.db servers tree`, for example.

+You can run `list` in place of `tree` to see just the servers that match your filter.

+## Direct integration with Capistrano

+If you'd rather run `cap` than `hubcap`, you can load your hub configuration directly in your `Capfile`.
+Add this to the end of the file:

+     require('hubcap')
+     Hubcap.load('', 'hub').configure_capistrano(self)

+The two arguments to `Hubcap.load` are the filter (where `''` means no filter), and the path to the hub configuration.
+This will load `*.rb` in the `hub` directory (but not subdirectories).
+You can specify multiple paths as additional arguments -- whole directories or specific files.

+If you want to simulate the behaviour of the `hubcap` script, you could do it with something like this in your `Capfile`.

      # Load servers and sets from node config.
 Any recipes loaded after this
      # point will be available only in application mode.
      if (target = ENV['TO']) && !ENV['TO'].empty?
        target = ''  if target == 'ALL'
        require('hubcap')
-       Hubcap.load(target, 'nodes').configure_capistrano(self)
+       Hubcap.load(target, 'hub').configure_capistrano(self)
      else
        warn("NB: No servers specified.
 Target a Hubcap group with TO.") end

-Now, let's see what gets defined:
+In this set-up, you'd run `cap` like this:

-    $ cap servers:tree TO=ALL
+    $ cap TO=example.vagrant servers:tree

-That's a lot of servers.
-You can filter your server list to target specific groups of servers: `TO=example.vagrant` or `TO=example.production.db`, for example.

-You can run `list` in place of `tree` to see just the servers that match your filter.